-As the presence of Robotic Process Automation (RPA) and Artificial Intelligence (AI) in today’s workplaces continues to grow, the topic of job security and displacement becomes increasingly important for managers to consider.
+As the presence of robotic process automation (RPA) and artificial intelligence (AI) in today’s workplaces continues to grow, the topic of job security and displacement becomes increasingly important as leaders consider the best ways of managing people.

 With a widely held misconception that technology is a threat to traditional workforces, employers have an imperative to consider how RPA and AI will affect people and organizational culture when determining where and how these technologies should be used in their organizations.